stealjs/steal-push/readme.md

 **steal-push** is server middleware for HTTP2 push.
 Using steal-tools you can create a **bundle manifest** that species which modules need to be loaded for each *bundle*. steal-push uses this manifest file to push files when a given route is used.

+steal-push also works with HTTP1 servers, adding a [Link header](https://w3c.github.io/preload/#server-push-(http/2)) which tells the browser to begin fetching/parsing the assets.

 ## Install

 ```